Ida Ovmar

 Ida Ovmar (born July 17, 1995) is a Swedish model and beauty pageant titleholder who won Miss Universe Sweden 2016 and represented Sweden at Miss Universe 2016.

 Ovmar started her pageant career at the age of seventeen when she entered the stage of Miss World Sweden.
 She won Miss Bride of Sweden and traveled to China.
-She placed in the top.
 The same year, 2014 she represented Sweden in Miss Supranational in Poland where she was in the top 20 and won the best body title.

 During Miss Exclusive she was crowned as 1st runner-up.
 One year later she decided to compete for the first time in America, Miss Continents were held in Las Vegas June 2016.
 Ida Ovmar became the first woman outside the US to win the whole competition.

 Personal life

 Ovmar works as a model, and is ethnically Sami.
-She was born just outside Luleå but since a few years back lives in Stockholm.
+She was born just outside Luleå but lives in Stockholm.

 In high school she studied society and behaviorism.